top of page

 master class lessons—2 students in each lesson group;

-chamber ensemble; repertoire class; technique class; composition/music theory to arrange music for media content.
+chamber ensemble; repertoire class; technique class; composition/music theory .
 Tweens will be supervised by a counselor.
 They will have one hour free for lunch.

 recital performance